Black Tulsans call Trump rally plan ‘a slap in the face’

 “As the party of Lincoln, Republicans are proud of the history of Juneteenth,” said Katrina Pierson, senior adviser to the Trump campaign.
 “President Trump has built a record of success for Black Americans, including unprecedented low unemployment prior to the global pandemic, all-time high funding for Historically Black Colleges and Universities, and criminal justice reform.”

 When the date was discussed, it was noted that Biden had held a fundraiser a year ago on Juneteenth.
 Though choosing June 19 was not meant to be incendiary, some blowback was expected, the officials said.
-But the campaign was caught off guard by the intensity, particularly when some linked the selection to the 1921 massacre.
+But the campaign was caught off guard by the intensity, particularly when some linked the selection to the 1921 race riot in Tulsa.

 Scheduling the highly anticipated comeback rally in Oklahoma, a state Trump won easily in 2016, raised eyebrows.